puzzle/ansible-training/content/labs/02.0/_index.en.md

 ### Task 3 (Advanced)

-- Find documentation provided by the ansible-doc yum package, but not provided by the command itself
+- By installing the `ansible-doc` package, not only the command itself gets installed but also a lot of additional documentation.
+Use your package-managers functionality to find out what files are installed with `yum install ansible-doc`.
-- Find documentation about jinja2 on the controller
+- Now find documentation about jinja2 on the controller.

 ### Solutions